shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/offline-and-disabled-auto-updates.md

 `SGTK_DESKTOP_STARTUP_LOCATION` to point to its location on disk, (This only applies to Shotgun Desktop.)

-It's The majority for the functionality is controlled by the config which can be locked down with the previous steps, however as mentioned in the "what parts auto update?" section, the component is also updated and that is handled seperately from the config.
+It's The majority for the functionality is controlled by the config which can be locked down with the previous steps, however as mentioned in the "what parts auto update?" section, the component is also updated and that is handled separately from the config.
 This also only applies to Shotgun Desktop.

 #### Good to know